 For reporting problems outside of regular business hours, call the non-emergency police number at 425.577.5656.

 Utility rates are established based on a bi-monthly billing cycle and are adopted by the City Council on an annual basis.
-For detailed information regarding emerging issues and capital reinvestment programs, for each of the Mercer Island utilities, see the Utility Funds Summary section of the 2013-2014 Budget document.
-Current year rates, information on how the rates are set, and historical rates are detailed in the following links:
+For detailed information regarding emerging issues and capital reinvestment programs, for each of the Mercer Island utilities, see the Utility Fiscal Policies section of the 2015-2016 Budget document.
+Current year rates are available here: Bi-Monthly Utility Rates

 Utility Bill Adjustments